Biendeo/Advent-Of-Code-2017/README.md

 ### Day 6: Memory Reallocation
 Take in a file of one row of tab separated integers, and compute how many steps it takes to reach a duplicate state using certain rules.

+### Day 7: Recursive Circus
+Take in a file describing a tree structure out of order, and compute the root node's name, and the correct value of an incorrect node.